af83/ucengine-docs/introduction.md

 ## Technology agnostic

 You can build your applications with your preferred language.
 We currently support Erlang, Ruby and javascript.
-See the [[javascript|ucejs]] and [[ruby|ucengine-rbl]] API.
+See the [[javascript|ucejs]] and [[ruby|ucengine-rb]] API.

 ## A bit of vocabulary